xavierhamel/pnch/README.md

 cargo build --release
 ```

-Finally, add the built binary to your paths!
+Finally, add the built binary to your paths.

 ## How to use it
 ### Managing entries